-Page 120.
-It is requested that CIA support for •
+- Page 120.
+It is requested that CIA support for DRE, JURE and the 30th November Movement groups be altered to a generic description of anti-Castro groups.
+Persons identified with them in some circles could suffer from official confirmation of the connection.
 This is still considered as classified.
-It is noted that CIA did not have an operational interest in SNFE or Alpha 66.

-Page 122.

-Page 129.
-That the SAS Executive Officer views the AMLASH operation as having been an assassination plot is not very helpful, unless the time sequence and evolution of the relationship with AMLASH/l is made a part of that view.
+It is noted that CIA did not have an operational interest in SNFE or Alpha 66. - Page 122.
+The Agency effort to obtain FPCC stationery through a penetration for use in a deception operation is still classified since it involves sources and methods. - Page 129.
+That the SAS Executive Officer views the AMLASH operation as having been an assassination plot is not very helpful, unless the time sequence and evolution of the relationship with AMLASH/1 is made a part of that view.
 His account in 1967 supported FitzGerald's story of what happened in the 29 October 1963 meeting.